• Skip to primary navigation

 For the Instant Pot

-- Blend about ¼-1/3 of the soup using an immersion blender or standard blender.
-For a creamy soup feel free to blend it all. (see note to thicken it with flour).
+• Blend about ¼ to ⅓ of the soup using an immersion blender or standard blender.
+For a creamy soup feel free to blend it all.

 Notes

-- Flour: If you are using flour to thicken the soup, measure out ¼ cup non-dairy milk and whisk in the flour.
-Pour the flour mix and remaining ¾ cup non dairy milk into the soup pot.
-For an extra thick chowder, add the flour and blend ¼ of the soup.
+1. Flour: To use flour to thicken the soup, measure ¼ cup non-dairy milk and whisk in 3 Tablespoons of flour.
+Pour the flour mix and the remaining ¾ cup non-dairy milk into the soup pot.
+For an extra thick chowder, blend a small portion of the soup.

-- Leftovers- save well in the fridge for up to 4 days.
-Reheat any leftover chowder on the stove in a saucepan.
-Since refrigerating further thickens the chowder, you may need to add more veggie broth to help thin it out and adjust the seasonings.
+2. Leftovers: Save any leftovers in the fridge for up to 4 days.
+Reheat the chowder on the stove in a saucepan.
+Since refrigerating further thickens it, you may need to add more broth or non-dairy milk to help thin it out and adjust the seasonings.

 **Nutritional info is provided as an estimate based on the ingredients I used and for convenience and as a courtesy only.**